 Laundry can be done for you during your holiday.
 There is a full laundry service at all the hotels.
 This is payable separately.
 On the Work Rider Program, laundry is included.

 - Beginner rider = someone who is comfortable in the saddle & can stay on a reliable well school horse.
-They can post to the trot (go up and down) and may have cantered a few times = Beginners generally ride once or twice a year on holiday with their partner!
+They can post to the trot (go up and down) and may have cantered a few times.
+Beginners generally ride once or twice a year on holiday with their partner!

 Weight limit: The maximum weight for riders is 220 lbs (95 kg).
 We can accommodate heavier riders but reserve the right to charge a supplement, and riders will be required to alternate between two horses while on trail.
-We have two horses available that is able to carry about 100 kg’s and riders must accept that they are not quite as fast as the other horses!
+We have two horses available that are able to carry about 100 kg’s and riders must accept that they are not quite as fast as the other horses!

 Age limit: Competent riders of any age are welcome.